nggth/attendance-system-face-recognition-python/README.md

 ### All Steps
 - Download my Repository
 - Create a `TrainingImage` folder in a project.
-- Open a `AMS_Run.py` and change the all paths with your system path
+- Open a `const.py` and change the PROJECT_PATH with your system path
 - Run `py AMS_Run.py`.

 ### Code Requirements